jawadIT/GrabSafetyChallenge/README.md

 OBJECTIVE : is to predict and classify a given trip in to safe or not-safe

-safe / not-safe : is with respect to driving behaviour , type of route
+safe / not-safe : is with respect to driving behaviour , type of route and many other features that would be extracted

 DATA : Data is captured by accelaro and gyro meters for every second of a trip